Radiology for students (curriculum)

 X-rays can be used in a wide variety of situations, such as investigating fractures, pneumonia or confirming nasogastric tube position.

 They are quick and relatively simple to perform and compared to other imaging modalities, relatively inexpensive.
 The image is available almost immediately.
-However, they do make use of ionising radiation and their use is limited to the situations where there is a clinical need because of the risk of cancer induction.
+However, they do make use of ionizing radiation and their use is limited to the situations where there is a clinical need because of the risk of cancer induction.

 The five basic densities